Startup Stories from Engineering Design students and graduates

 LettUs Grow's patent-pending aeroponic technology and farm management software, Ostara, provides average yield increases of 80% compared to hydroponics.
 Ostara makes indoor farmers' lives easier through automated data collection, operational planning tools and cloud-based optimisation from data collected across a network of farms.

 Charlie and Ben founded LettUs Grow with Jack Farmer (University of Bristol Biology graduate) whilst in their final year of the Engineering Design course, leveraging their experience in industry and sustainable design to create environmentally efficient growing systems.
-Over the last 12 months, LettUs Grow has expanded to 11 full-time employees, brought to market their first product and are currently building europe's first aeroponic vertical farm.
+LettUs Grow quickly expanded its team of full-time employees, brought to market their first product and started building europe's first aeroponic vertical farm.

-As a team they have been acknowledged by Business Insider and TechSpark, and the RAEng as a part of the flagship SME Leaders programme.
-LettUs Grow has raised funding through crowdfunding, private equity, grants and Innovate UK, has been selected as a finalist of the international Green Challenge Competition 2018 and works with the UK Digital Catapult, STFC and Harper Adams University.
+As a team they were acknowledged by Business Insider and TechSpark, and the RAEng as a part of the flagship SME Leaders programme.
+LettUs Grow raised funding through crowdfunding, private equity, grants and Innovate UK, was a finalist of the international Green Challenge Competition 2018 and works with the UK Digital Catapult, STFC and Harper Adams University.

 Chris Guest (MEng 2015)

 "Ligthtbug is an ‘Internet of Things’ company providing full stack services (Hardware, Connectivity and Platform).
 Our primary focus lies in the design and manufacture of miniaturised tracking devices capable of operating worldwide with a battery life of up to 15 years.
 These devices have applications in asset management, child care, elderly care, livestock management and monitoring, theft prevention, business optimisation and research to name but a few.
 Thousands of our devices have been deployed across more than 40 countries, providing valuable data to individuals, businesses and research institutions alike.